The Soldier Mountains are covered in Idaho A Climbing Guide on pages 214 to 217. Updated July 2019

 The Soldier Mountain range This range is located north of Fairfield, Idaho, at the southern edge of the Idaho batholith.
 The range covers a roughly triangular piece of real estate 30 miles wide and 15 miles from north to south.
 This range is bordered by the Camas Prairie to the south, the South Fork Boise River to the north and west, and the Smoky Mountains to the east.

-Physically, the range is nearly indistinguishable in form from the Boise Mountains and Smoky Mountains.
-Soldier Mountain topography is characterized by long winding drainages and high grass-covered ridges leading up to the main crest.
-The most dominant summits are 10,095-foot Smoky Dome which towers up north of Fairfield and 9,694-foot Iron Mountain which is hidden by foothills at the western end of main crest.
-Both are exceptional scrambling goals that overshadow the ranges many other peaks in many climbers’ minds.
-Nevertheless, many other Soldier Mountains summits worth investigating.
+Physically, the range is nearly indistinguishable in form from the Boise Mountains and the Smoky Mountains.
+While the Soldier Mountain topography is characterized by long winding drainages and high grass-covered ridges leading up to the main crest.
+It is the main crest which is the most dominant feature.

 The two most dominant summits on the crest are 10,095-foot Smoky Dome, north of Fairfield, and 9,694-foot Iron Mountain, which is hidden by foothills at the western end of the main crest.
 Both of these peaks are exceptional scrambling goals as are many other Soldier Mountains summits.